cs1302uga/cs1302-minesweeper-alpha/README.md

-# CSCI 1302 - Minesweeper Alpha v2019f
+# CSCI 1302 - Minesweeper Alpha v2019.fa

 **DUE SUN 2018-02-18 (Feb 18) @ 11:55 PM**

-This repository contains the skeleton code for the Minesweeper Alpha project assigned to the students in the Spring 2018 CSCI 1302 classes at the University of Georgia.
+This repository contains the skeleton code for the **make-up project**, "Minesweeper Alpha", that is made available to students in the Fall 2019 CSCI 1302 classes at the University of Georgia.

 **Please read the entirety of this file before beginning your project.**